jsuarez-dev/Django_Django-REST-Framework_Angular/README.md

 # Django/ Django REST Framework /Angular

-This project is an reactive form to upload files in Angular and An REST API in Django REST Framework.
-An its docker support to easy deploy and test.
+This project is a reactive form to upload files in Angular and An REST API in Django REST Framework.
+I have included docker support for easy deployment and test.

 ## Dependencies to local/server execution